 Idea #5: Use a built-in bookshelf

 Has your living room come with a built-in bookshelf?
 If not, you should install one for your TV!
 And if it has come with one, then you should consider using it to display/downplay your TV!
 A built-in bookshelf is a great living room idea to keep your television from taking over the room while also allowing you ease of access and viewing when wanted.
+Be sure to decorate the bookshelf with Abbott decor and other accessories.

 Idea #6: Hide your TV behind a sliding panel